squirrel-forge/node-twighouse/README.md

 twighouse example dist
 ```
 You will find the compiled files inside the dist directory and the example source data inside the example directory.
+The example is alot more complex than what you might need, it tries to illustrate possibilities, if you feel there is something missing please submit a feature request an I will look into it.

 ## cli usage